hexil-org/hexer/docs/hexil_action_notation.md

 The standard order of resource codes is the alphabetical order.
 A mnemonic for this order is 'BeeGLOW' (think of a bee glowing).

-## Formula
+## Formula notation

 A formula describes a combination of resources.
 It is similar to a chemical molecular formula.
 It consists of pairs with a resource code and a number.
 The number '1' SHOULD be omitted.
-The resources SHOULD appear in the standard order (meaning alphabetical).
+The resources SHOULD appear in the standard order.

 A formula MUST start with an open parenthesis and end with a closing parenthesis.